poo123q/argocd/README.md

-# THIS IS my first argocd project for today
+# THIS IS my first argocd project for today ok